-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 71/45, 5 December 2016.
-Colombia voted in favor of a similar UNGA resolution on the convention in 2015.
-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 70/54, 7 December 2015.
+“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 72/54, 4 December 2017.
+Colombia was a lead sponsor of the 2016 resolution and voted in favor of a similar resolution in 2015.

-Email from Camilo Serna Villegas, Operations Coordinator, Colombian Campaign to to Ban Landmines, 11 August 2010.
+Email from Camilo Serna Villegas, Operations Coordinator, Colombian Campaign to Ban Landmines, 11 August 2010.

 Response to Monitor questionnaire by Nohra M. Quintero C., Coordinator, Internal Working Group on Disarmament and International Security, 13 May 2011.